-Here’s a few of our highlights from our two-days spent at the AOG 2020 conference.
+Here are a few of our highlights from our two days spent at the AOG 2020 conference.

 Live Product Demonstration

 Our Product Manager, Peter Vostan, delivered a live product demonstration to a group of pre-registered guests.
 He walked them through the key features of the platform, demonstrating its ability to help businesses manage their workforce and stay on top of compliance.
 He answered their questions and the team was happy to stay back with a few guests and speak further about their specific needs.
-Thank you to everyone who attended and if you couldn’t be there but would like a product demo of your own, get in touch with Growth Lead Alex Goldrick at firstname.lastname@example.org
+Thank you to everyone who attended.

 Our founder and CEO Matt Smith participated in the 60-second pitch battles led by along with 16 other innovators and SME’s from the industry.
-He did us all proud delivering a clean, value focused pitch that you can watch for yourself here.
-This is a skill that in the past we’ve challenged our whole team to have a go at, practicing their best elevator pitches with on each other.
+He did us all proud to deliver a clean, value-focused pitch that you can watch for yourself here.
+This is a skill that in the past we’ve challenged our whole team to have a go at, practising their best elevator pitches with each other.
 You never know when you might need it!

 AOG 2020 Opening Session

 During the opening session, we enjoyed listening to various speakers who are involved in the industry at different levels.
 Mark McGowan, Premier of Western Australia, opened the exhibition by speaking about wanting to establish WA as an “LNG Hub” and global leader in this space.
 We were also excited to hear about the progress that the LNG Taskforce is making, in particular with regards to standardising role-based competencies for operators.